 Absolutely.
 The best systems give you complete control to build workflows that define exactly which types of tickets get automated.
 You can start by automating simple requests and ensure all complex issues are routed directly to your human agents.

-You don’t have to switch.
-While some options are all-in-one helpdesks, AI layers are built specifically to integrate with and enhance the tools you already use, like Zendesk or Intercom, without requiring a painful migration.
+You don't have to switch.
+While some options are all-in-one helpdesks, AI layers are built specifically to integrate with and enhance the tools you already use, like Zendesk or other popular ticketing platforms, without requiring a complex migration.

 While some systems only use a formal knowledge base, more advanced AI can learn from many sources.
 They can analyze your past resolved tickets, internal wikis like Confluence, and even documents in Google Drive to provide more accurate and context-aware answers.